-Smooth as Glass – Challenging Creativity in the Face of the Furnace – Glass Blowing with Artech Glass
+Face the Furnace – Glass Blowing with Artech Glass

-So the first task was to take the rod and dip it into the molten glass in the furnace.
-As soon as the door to the furnace opened, I felt the heat on my face and hands.
-Gently turning the rod, my first glob of glass was gathered.
+My first task was to take the steel rod and dip it into the molten glass inside the furnace.
+Upon opening the furnace door, I felt the heat on my face and hands.
+Gently turning the rod, I gathered my first glob of glass.

-The steps repeated again, we went back to the furnace, gathered more molten glass, brought it back to the bench and smoothed my blob again.
-That created my paperweight.
 To make the glass ball we repeated all these steps, but this time the steel rod was different.
-It had a mouth piece on it where I had to blow air through it to get an air bubble in my blob.
+It had a mouthpiece on it where I had to blow air through it to push an air bubble in my blob.

-The fear of burning myself started to subside with each piece I worked on.
-In just a few hours we each had three pieces of glass blown art completed.
-They had to stay overnight at the studio to cool but this is what I got to take home.
+The fear of burning myself started to subside with each piece.
+In just a few hours we each had completed three pieces of glass blown art.
+They had to stay overnight at the studio to cool, but here are the final pieces which I brought home.

 The Artech Glass Blowing Studios